HKyang07/Simple-opengl-scene-with-shoot-game-extension/README.md

 # Simple-opengl-scene-with-shoot-game-extension

 A simple opengl scene I built for my course assignment then add a shoot game extension to it.
-WASD to roam, mouse drag to change view direction, Space to enable automatic rotation.
+WASD to roam, MOUSE drag to change view direction, SPACE to enable automatic rotation.
 Press X to start and end game, then the camera will be fixed and use mouse click the target.
 I add some funny sound effect :)